PopicLab/insilicoSV/docs/inputs.md

 4. *max_tries: 100 [optional]*: int - number of tries to find a valid position to simulate each SV.
 5. *max_random_breakend_tries: 100 [optional]*: int - number of tries to find a breakend by taking a random position in the genome before checking available regions.
 6. *homozygous_only: False [optional]*: bool - if set to True, make all simulated variants homozygous
+7. *heterozygous_only: False [optional]*: bool - if set to True, make all simulated variants heterozygous
-7. *filter_small_chr [optional]*: int - filter out chromosomes of length less than the given integer (if no value is provided then no filtering will occur).
+8. *filter_small_chr [optional]*: int - filter out chromosomes of length less than the given integer (if no value is provided then no filtering will occur).
-8. *th_proportion_N: 0.05 [optional]*: The proportion of N and n base pairs an SV is allowed to cover.
+9. *th_proportion_N: 0.05 [optional]*: The proportion of N and n base pairs an SV is allowed to cover.
-9. *enable_hap_overlap=False [optional]*: Enable heterozygous SVs to overlap across homologous chromosomes.
+10. *enable_hap_overlap=False [optional]*: Enable heterozygous SVs to overlap across homologous chromosomes.
-10. *arms [optional]*: str - A path to a file specifying the centromere positions for the chromosomes.
+11. *arms [optional]*: str - A path to a file specifying the centromere positions for the chromosomes.
 Refer to the  [use_cases](use_cases.md#example-7---chromosome-gainloss) for a detailed description of the required file format.

 Examples of the full set of simulation options available through various config inputs can be found in the [use cases](use_cases) page.